CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance: Supplementary Material

-\textbf{Key Features:} \begin{itemize} \item \textbf{High class diversity:} 92 categories, including \emph{airplanes, apples, balloons, bananas, bears, birds, bowls, buttons, butterflies, cars, cats, dogs, donuts, elephants, fish, hot air balloons, laptops, monkeys, oranges, pineapples, rabbits, roses, sheep, suitcases, swans, teacups, tigers, trucks, turtles, vases, watches, wine glasses,} and more. \item \textbf{Broad count range:} Instance counts from 1 up to 100 and select very large counts (\eg, 107, 140, 148), supporting rigorous evaluation in both sparse and dense settings. \item \textbf{Diverse backgrounds:} Prompts encompass a wide array of real-world contexts, such as \emph{in a kitchen cabinet, on a picnic table, on a pantry shelf, on a couch armrest, in the sky, in the water, over a valley, on a refrigerator, on a lunch tray}, etc. \item \textbf{Composite categories:} Multi-category prompts combine classes (\eg, cats and dogs, balloons and pineapples, bears and mice, cats and suitcases, candles and donuts, cars and helicopters), enabling compositional reasoning beyond single-object scenes. \end{itemize}
+\textbf{Key Features:} \begin{itemize} \item \textbf{High class diversity:} 92 categories, including \emph{airplanes, apples, balloons, bananas, bears, birds, bowls, buttons, butterflies, cars, cats, dogs, donuts, elephants, fish, hot air balloons, laptops, monkeys, oranges, pineapples, rabbits, roses, sheep, suitcases, swans, teacups, tigers, trucks, turtles, vases, watches, wine glasses,} and more. \item \textbf{Broad count range:} \datasetsingle~covers total instance counts from 30 to 200 per image; \datasetmulti~covers 30-200 total instances split across multiple categories (individual per-class counts may be as low as~1). \item \textbf{Diverse backgrounds:} Prompts encompass a wide array of real-world contexts, such as \emph{in a kitchen cabinet, on a picnic table, on a pantry shelf, on a couch armrest, in the sky, in the water, over a valley, on a refrigerator, on a lunch tray}, etc. \item \textbf{Composite categories:} Multi-category prompts combine classes (\eg, cats and dogs, balloons and pineapples, bears and mice, cats and suitcases, candles and donuts, cars and helicopters), enabling compositional reasoning beyond single-object scenes. \end{itemize}

 A brief statistics of our benchmark is shown in \Cref{fig:countloopsm}.